ubuntu-mate/ubuntu-mate.org/blog/20170831-ubuntu-mate-artful-beta1.md

   * [Firefox is out of date](https://bugs.launchpad.net/ubuntu/+source/firefox/+bug/1708224)
     * Firefox is still 50.1.0 in 17.10 because newer versions are failing to build for some architectures.
   * [The Ubiquity installer may auto select US keyboard layout](https://bugs.launchpad.net/ubuntu/+source/ubiquity/+bug/1713664)
-    * To work around this manually select the correct regional keyboard layout for your computer.
+    * To work around this manually, select the correct regional keyboard layout for your computer.
   * [Ubiquity is uninstalling chosen locale language packs](https://bugs.launchpad.net/ubuntu/+source/ubiquity/+bug/1713702)
-    * After install your computer may not have all the appropriate language packs installed.
+    * After a successful installation, your computer may not have all the appropriate language packs installed.
-    * To work around this issue open *Language Support* in the Control Centre and follow the prompts to automatically install the required language packs.
+    * To work around this issue, open **Language Support** in the Control Centre and follow the prompts to automatically install the required language packs.
   * [Ubiquity slide shows are missing for OEM installs of Ubuntu Budgie and Ubuntu MATE](https://bugs.launchpad.net/ubuntu/+source/ubiquity/+bug/1713720)
-    * To work around this `apt install oem-config-slideshow-ubuntu-mate` in the OEM prepare session.
+    * To work around this, run `apt install oem-config-slideshow-ubuntu-mate` in the OEM prepare session.

 You'll also want to check the Ubuntu MATE bug tracker to see what has already been reported.
 These issues will be addressed in due course.